voyagebagage/twa-template/twa-cli-wizard/README.md

 Follow the interactive prompts to configure your project:

+1. Select your preferred package manager (pnpm, bun, or npm)
-1. Select a template (Next.js or Vite)
+2. Select a template (Next.js or Vite)
-2. Choose whether to use TypeScript
+3. Choose whether to use TypeScript
-3. Configure additional libraries (Zod, TanStack Query, Tailwind CSS)
+4. Configure additional libraries (Zod, TanStack Query, Tailwind CSS)
-4. For Next.js, decide if you want API routes
+5. For Next.js, decide if you want API routes
+6. For Next.js with API routes, decide if you want Hono integration
-5. Enter your Telegram bot username
+7. Enter your Telegram bot username

 After completing the wizard, your project will be created with all selected features.